Pixel Code

 A Muslim must attend the funeral of other Muslims.
 It is obligatory.

-“(A believer) who accompanies the funeral procession of a Muslim out of sincere faith and hoping to attain Allah’s reward.
-And remains with it till the funeral prayer is offered and the burial ceremonies are over.
-He will return with a reward of two Qirats.
-Each Qirat is the size of the (Mount) Uhud.
-He who offers the funeral prayer only and returns before the burial will only return with the reward of one Qirat.”
-[Bukhari]
+Narrated by Abu Huraira, the Prophet Muhammad (peace be upon him) said, “Whoever attends the funeral of a Muslim out of faith and in the hope of reward and remains with it until the prayer is offered and the burial is completed, will return with two Qirats.
+Each Qirat is like the size of (Mount) Uhud.
+And whoever offers the funeral prayer and returns before the burial will return with one Qirat.”
+Sahih al-Bukhari, Hadith 1325 and Sahih Muslim, Hadith 945

 The Quran and Sunnah ordain the obligations of a Muslim.
 If we fulfill these fundamental rights of Muslims, we can hope that much envy, malice, and hatred in society will vanish.
 The ultimate goal is to seek Allah’s pleasure and salvation in the Hereafter.